Ypertex/blog/content/articles/alignment-by-the-unaligned/index.md

 These concerns come from a simple fact: It's the first time in history of humankind that even experts don't know how a globally deployed technology *really* works.
 Usually, people who don't know just resort to trusting people who, in fact, do know.
 Yet in the case of today's Large Language Models, we don't know and can't even fall back to trusting anyone else---because literally **nobody really knows**.

-That's where the AI Alignment Problem comes in.
+That's where the AI Alignment comes in.
 If we can't know the inner workings or can't trust another human who knows, is there a way to implement at least some safeguards?

 Sure.
 The theoretical solution is to align the thing that we don't understand with our values.
 In more practical terms, this means that both humans and machines put the same value on the same outcomes.
 For example, if humans put high value on their survival, machines will put equally high value on the humans' survival.
 Shared core values will generate compatible intentions, and resulting outcomes will complement each other.
 In such a scenario, there's simply no need to fully understand the inner workings of that thing we don't understand.